Upgrading human waste

 Other focal areas in our project are the design of a water diverting toilet and a Community Sanitation Centre, as well as the recognition of women empowerment, branding and sustainable business modeling.

-The project is carried out by two teams: Industrial Design Engineering (IDE) and the Process & Energy department of the Faculty of Mechanical, Maritime and Materials Engineering (3mE).
+The project is carried out by two teams: Industrial Design Engineering (IDE) and the Process & Energy department of the Faculty of Mechanical Engineering (ME).
 Watch the video below to hear their stories.
-If you are interested in more information on our research and results you can visit IDE's page for additional info on the human centered design approach and business model, or go to the 3mE's page for more specific information about the technological steps required to upgrade waste to electric power at the processing plant.
+If you are interested in more information on our research and results you can visit IDE's page for additional info on the human centered design approach and business model, or go to the ME's page for more specific information about the technological steps required to upgrade waste to electric power at the processing plant.

 Index of project components

 Below is a list of components both teams have been working on.
 Click on the corresponding poster or flyer for more information or simply scroll through the online viewer below to see the posters.

 - Project Intro | Poster | Flyer

 - Women Empowerment | Poster | Flyer

 - Community Sanitation Centres | Poster | Flyer